tymyrddin/purple/source/docs/systems-architecture/pipeline.md

 ## Resistance

-You introduce pipelines, immutable infrastructure, and proper access controls.
+The organisation introduces pipelines, immutable infrastructure, and proper access controls.
 Reaction follows quickly.

 "This is over-engineered."
 Possibly.
 The person saying it is describing a real mismatch between the complexity of the new system and the complexity of the problem as they currently understand it.
 The mismatch is real even